BUILDING A NEST EGG THROUGH PRIVATE MORTGAGE INVESTING

 One of the most important things you learn in sales is that it’s all about trust and relationships.
 When you look at Nest, for example, trust and relationships are the cornerstones of the business across the board.
 From partners to business associates.

 For example, our mortgage broker and advisor we’ve known for over 25 years.
 Same with our accountant.
 Our lawyer, we’ve worked closely with for eight years.
-These are our core advisors and business partners.
+These are our core advisors and business associates.
 They provide key insights and care in our business decisions.

 As a salesperson, you also understand people’s desires.
 People don’t want to be talked at; they want to be listened to and understood.
 They want a simple answer delivered clearly.